ucla-biostat-218/ucla-biostat-218.github.io/syllabus/syllabus.md

 ### Homework Assignments

 Homework assignments will generally come from the exercises provided in _The Book of OHDSI_.
 Each homework will include an exercise in analyzing a real public health-related problem.
-Assignments will be posted on Monday and due approximately two weeks after assignment by 5PM via email (PDF).
+Assignments will be posted on Monday and due approximately two weeks after assignment by 11:59pm via BruinLearn (in PDF format).

 ### Data Analysis Project

-Students are expected to perform an original observational health data science analysis project during this course and present their theoretical or empirical findings in a mini-seminar series (approximately 15-20 mins per student) during Finals week.
+Students are expected to perform an original observational health data science analysis project during this course and present their theoretical or empirical findings in a mini-seminar series (approximately 5 mins per student) during Finals week.
 Additionally, a written report of your work (max.
-5 typed pages) is due on March 21, 2025 by 5PM via email (PDF).
+5 typed pages) is due on December 5, 2025 by 11:59pm via BruinLearn (in PDF format).
 Students are responsible for finding an appropriate health domain and designing their study.
 One page project proposals are due
-February 28, 2025 by 5PM via email (PDF).
-Students should plan on attending several Biostatistics (Wednesdays at 3:30PM) and Bioinformatics (Mondays at 11:00AM) department seminars to get a feeling for the appropriate format.
+November 14, 2025 by 11:59pm via BruinLearn (in PDF format).

 ### Grading